Franchertz/Midterm-Project/README.md

 # MIDTERM-PROJECT

-  ### CLIMATE CHANGE'S IMPACT ON APPAREL MANUFATURING IN CALGARY CANADA
+  ## CLIMATE CHANGE'S IMPACT ON APPAREL MANUFATURING IN CALGARY CANADA

 Team members:

     Quoc Thach Nguyen (RED)
     Franklin Anozie

-## PROJECT/GOALS
+## PROJECT GOALS

     1. Our midterm project has the primary goal of forecasting upcoming weather patterns, with a specific focus on temperature trends in Calgary, Canada.
 This initiative is aimed